- 1. Paying attention to the exterior

 You can also accessorize with pieces made from luxury materials, such as a marble tray on a coffee table or a gold candle snuffer; this will help to make your house more look expensive without breaking the bank.

 We live in a technological world and it is likely that there will be wires in every room of your home, from the TV in the living room, appliances in the kitchen to chargers in the bedroom.
 However, even the most elegant room will be brought down by a tangle of stray cables.
-In order to achieve an expensive looking home, it is essential that this source of visual clutter is reduced as much as possible.
+In order to achieve an expensive looking home, it is essential to organize cables and hide cords on kitchen counters so that this source of visual clutter is reduced as much as possible.

 If you have a wall mounted television or are thinking about TV wall ideas, consider running the cables through the wall to achieve a seamless look.
 Then hide peripheral devices in sideboards or adjoining cabinetry to continue to wire-free aesthetic.